Dissociative Disorders

 The term “dissociative disorders” describes conditions characterized by profound disruptions of a person’s usual cognitive processes.
 These disorders often involve a disconnect from reality, manifesting as a disconnection between thoughts, identity, consciousness, and memory.

-The conditions can manifest in different ways, including amnesia (an inability to recall important personal information), depersonalization-derealization disorder1 (recurring experiences of being detached or disconnected from oneself), and dissociative identity disorder (the presence of two or more distinct identities or personality states).
+The conditions can manifest in different ways, including amnesia (an inability to recall important personal details), depersonalization-derealization disorder1 (recurring experiences of being detached or disconnected from oneself), and dissociative identity disorder (the presence of two or more distinct identities or personality states).

 These disorders are not intentional states of mind but symptoms of a complex mental health condition.2 Treatment is possible and often involves therapy to reconcile the dissociative parts of the identity with the rest of the individual’s consciousness.
 Dissociative disorders are listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V).